georgios-stats/Bayesian_Statistics_Michaelmas_2021/Computer_practical/README.md

 Aim
 ===

-The handout aims at familiarising students with the statistical package RJAGS, and with more ‘sophisticated’ Bayesian hierarchical models than those in the Lecture handouts.
+The handout aims at familiarizing students with the statistical package RJAGS, and with more ‘sophisticated’ Bayesian hierarchical models than those in the Lecture handouts.